 My wife, Ana, and I took a trip to the Philippines in February of 2012.
-One day I was walking one of the beaches and that's when the idea came to me about the business.
+One day as I was walking down one of the beaches an idea came to me about the business.
 Why not offer products and service on Ebay and Amazon.
 We had several coffee cans of snaps and other fasteners.
 What if I took pictures of them and put them online for people to buy?

 Within a couple of days we sold three sets of three piece turn buttons with the eyelet and backing plates.
-That was the first things we sold.
+That was the first thing we sold.
 Wow!
 This is cool!
 Maybe if I take more pictures and put other stuff online more people will buy it.
 So I did and right away we were selling on Ebay, Amazon, Esty, Bonanza and our website.

 It wasn't easy because I was still working at the hospital and were receiving more and more orders from online everyday.
 So many that the Postal Service began recommending that we have a special pick up each day.
 So we did.

 By March of 2013 The one car garage was getting kind of small and we needed more space.
 We rented a storage facility near the house and the owners agreed to allow us to run the manufacturing part of the business from there.
 We had one electrical outlet and two 8' X 15' tables and a small refrigerator full of beer and Ginger Ale.
 We were ready to get to work, well except for a couple of new challenges.

 The storage space was great!
 We could work outside and repairing boat covers was much easier.
 Then came November of 2013.
 It started getting cold and the storage space didn't have heat.
 We tried rigging up a ceiling with plastic sheeting but in the end we created more a fire hazard than anything close to keeping the place warm even with a kerosene heater.
 We shut down most of our production for the next few months but still sold the parts from the house.
 Times were lean but we were happy.